Linen Press

 My short stories have appeared in Jabberwock Review and Cha: An Asian Literary Journal.
 You can follow my journey, through the process of editing The Dancing Girl and the Turtle and on my other forays into life, at my blog Shanghai Lady.

-Karen’s books published by Linen Press
+Books by Karen Kao published by Linen Press